inmanta/inmanta-docker/README.md

 ### Deploy the orchestrator with a logrotate sidecar

-:bulb: The health check of the logrotate container may stay in the starting state for a very long time (up to 24h) as it checks that logrotate did run, which happens only once a day.
+:bulb: The health check of the logrotate container will check that logrotate has inmanta in its status file.
+This status file is only created after the first logrotate execution, which may happen anytime in the first 24h of the container lifetime.
+To avoid keeping the container in a "starting" health for 24h, until the status file is visible, we rather check for the existence of the logrotate binary.

 ```bash
 export INMANTA_ORCHESTRATOR_IMAGE="..."